canonical/ubuntu-image-legacy/docs/gadget-yaml.rst

 name
     (*optional*) Structure name.
 There's an implementation specific constraint on the maximum length.

-    XXX: Figure out what the implementation-specific lengths are and document.
+The maximum length of a partition name for GPT is 36 characters in the UTF-16 character set.

 offset
     (*optional*) The offset in bytes from the beginning of the image.
 If not